grunwaldlab/metacoder/README.md

                          class_tax_sep = ";", database = "none")
 ```

-Not, that this command will take a while to process.
+Note, that this command will take a while to process.
 The resulting object contains sequence information associated with an inferred taxonomic hierarchy:

 ```r